Top 10 best playgrounds for kids in Toronto

 2. Grange Park

-Situated near the Art Gallery of Ontario, Grange Park boasts a modern playground with creative climbing structures and a splash pad.
-Its urban setting provides a unique play experience with plenty of green space for running around.
+Situated near the Art Gallery of Ontario, Grange Park is ideal for combining culture with chaos.
+The modern climbing structures and splash pad make it perfect for post-museum energy release.
 For us, it was ideal for that time after a visit to the AGO when the kids just needed to run around and burn off energy before hopping on the TTC to go home.

 Find it